HaoleHawaiian/haolehawaiian.github.io/README.md

 ### Education
 MS Analytics, Georgia Institute of Technology
+BS Computer Science, Brigham Young University - Hawai'i

 ### Work Experience
 Netbase Quid - Senior Business Analyst
 November 2021 - Current
 ● Developed, validated, and deployed new sales forecasting machine learning models, reducing average error from +16% to +1.5%
 ● Identified waste in the sales forecasting process through data collection, exploration and financial model prototyping leading to a more scalable process, reducing time spent on forecasting tasks by 80% ● Owned weekly sales forecasting, working with cross-functional partners to gather and refine